 I remember a friend telling me to apply for a scholarship which paid for the cost of practical legal training (valued at around $9,000 at the time).
 He was on a law society committee that was promoting the competition.
 It only required a 1,000 word essay, but because I thought there would be too many law students applying, I didn’t even consider writing a response.
 A few months later he said that a winner was announced – from 8 entries!

 There are a lot of easy scholarship opportunities out there for law students.
-No one wants to waste hours of their time drafting an application that is destined to be thrown in the bin, but once you realise that there are far few applicants applying to scholarships than you would first think, it makes finding those few hours much easier.
+No one wants to waste hours of their time drafting an application that is destined to be thrown in the bin, but once you realise that there are far fewer applicants applying to scholarships than you would first think, it makes finding those few hours much easier.

 Types of scholarships

-- Equity scholarships are aimed at helping persons with underrepresented backgrounds achieve their goals.
+- Equity scholarships are aimed at helping people with underrepresented backgrounds achieve their goals.
 For example, students from rural areas, Indigenous students or a non-English speaking students, children of war veterans, or students who have a financially disadvantaged background.
 This is just to name a few.

 - Merit scholarships are available to all persons and are based on their application (ie merit based).

-This post includes a list of selected scholarships that are available to (almost) all students, so mostly merit based scholarships.
+This post includes a list of selected scholarships that are available to (almost) all students – so mostly merit based scholarships.
 This is also is not a comprehensive list.
 Use it as a starting point for further research – I’m sure there are many other scholarships for law students out there!